Tierion Trading 13.7% Lower This Week (TNT)

-Tierion (CURRENCY:TNT) traded 13.6% lower against the U.S. dollar during the one day period ending at 14:00 PM ET on May 14th.
-One Tierion coin can now be purchased for $0.12 or 0.00000245 BTC on exchanges.
-Tierion has a total market capitalization of $52.14 million and $48,568.00 worth of Tierion was traded on exchanges in the last day.
-During the last seven days, Tierion has traded down 13.7% against the U.S. dollar.
+Tierion (CURRENCY:TNT) traded 13.6% lower against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on May 15th.
+One Tierion coin can now be bought for approximately $0.12 or 0.00000245 BTC on major cryptocurrency exchanges.
+Tierion has a total market capitalization of $52.14 million and approximately $48,568.00 worth of Tierion was traded on exchanges in the last 24 hours.
+In the last seven days, Tierion has traded 13.7% lower against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.